annotell/public-docs/README.md

 yarn build
 ```

+Note that the search bar does not work in development mode, so you need to run the build content if you want to test
+this out locally.
+This can be done with `yarn serve`.

 ## Deployment

 To deploy your changes you need to generate the static content into the `docs` folder.
 A shell script is provided for